SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/rest-api.md

 <td>attributes</td>
 <td>array</td>
 <td>yes</td>
 <td>Selectable event attributes.
-The NodeId of the event source
+The nodeId of the event source
-is automatically added by the OPC UA device gateway.</td>
+is added by default as the last selected attribute by the OPC UA device gateway.</td>
 </tr>
 <tr>
 <td>eventCreation</td>